ibm-cloud-docs/power-iaas/use-case-oracle.md

 If you are interested in the automation of deployment and management of Oracle RAC and Oracle database, refer to pages 190 to 213 in the [Using Ansible for Automation in IBM Power Environments Redbook](https://www.redbooks.ibm.com/redpieces/pdfs/sg248551.pdf) and watch this video on [Automating Oracle and AIX Installation with Ansible Tools](https://ibm.biz/Automating_Oracle_and_AIX_with_Ansible).

-To implement Oracle Data Guard on Power Virtual Server instances that are hosted in different data centers, see [Oracle Disaster Recovery on IBM Power Virtual Server](https://www.ibm.com/downloads/cas/LOEM24KA).
+To implement Oracle Data Guard on {{site.data.keyword.powerSys_notm}} instances that are hosted in different data centers, see [Oracle Disaster Recovery on IBM Power Virtual Server](https://www.ibm.com/downloads/cas/LOEM24KA).

+## Migrating your Oracle database
+To migrate an AIX-based Oracle databases from IBM Power to {{site.data.keyword.powerSys_notm}}, see [Oracle technical migration procedure](https://cloud.ibm.com/media/docs/downloads/Oracle_Technical_Migration_procedure_version_1.0.pdf){: external}.